yakiwei/CoPhree/README.md

 └── README.md

 📋 Prerequisites
-To run CPqPy_V2, you will need:
+To run ComPhy, you will need:
 Python 3.8+
 COMSOL Multiphysics 6.0+ (with MPH interface/API enabled)
 RAM: 16 GB recommended.